 In the unlikelihood of a serious accident, the Mazda is also extremely safe.
 It netted five stars in Euro NCAP’s rigorous 2020 testing methodology, scoring an impressive 91% in the Adult Occupancy test and 87% in the Child Occupant category.

 TotallyEV’s verdict on the Mazda MX-30

 Effectively, the Mazda MX-30 is a short-range compact SUV that has a driver’s feel.
 It’s stylish from the front, has a feature-packed interior, and is one of the cheapest EVs on the market.
 Despite its competencies, it’s hard to ignore its competitors, which one-up the MX-30 in a few key categories: practicality, boot capacity and driving range.
-The latter is the major sticking point, as the cheaper MG ZS EV or MG5 EV estate outclass it in this domain.
+The latter is the major sticking point, as the cheaper MG ZS EV and MG5 EV estate both outclass it in this department.

 Look past SUVs and estates, and there are a few hatchbacks, such as the Volkswagen ID.3 Life Pro, the Renault Zoe and the Nissan Leaf, all of which offer north of 200 miles of range and far better practicality thanks to their traditional 5-door design.